 Prior to discussing how Medicaid counts income, it can be helpful to know what is considered to be income.
 The following are all counted towards the income limit: Social Security benefits, Veteran’s benefits, alimony, employment wages, pension payments, dividends from bonds and stocks, interest payments, IRA distributions, and estate income.
 A few states, such as California and Arkansas, do not count VA Pension with Aid & Attendance as income for Medicaid eligibility.

-The income limit for long-term care (nursing home Medicaid and home and community based services Medicaid waivers) in most, but not all states in 2018 for a single applicant is $2,250 / month.
+The income limit for long-term care (nursing home Medicaid and home and community-based services Medicaid waivers) in most, but not all states in 2019 for a single applicant is $2,313 / month which equates to $27,756 per year.

 How is Income Counted?

 For single elderly applicants, it is very straightforward as to how income is counted.
 All of the monthly income the individual receives is added up and counted towards the income limit (with the exception of VA Pension with Aid & Attendance in some states).
-If an applicant’s total monthly income is under the Medicaid limit, they are income eligible.
+If an applicant’s total monthly income is under the Medicaid limit ($2,313 per month in 2019), they are income eligible.
 If their monthly income is over the income limit, they are not income eligible.

 Being over the income limit does not mean one is automatically disqualified for Medicaid eligibility.
 See the section below, “What If One Exceeds the Medicaid Income Limit?”.